tommay/spudoku-android/README.md

 ## So you used Frege?

 I did.
-I made some minor tweaks to my Haskell code so the Frege compiler wouuld be happy with it, and I wrote some code to glue it into the UI code which was written in Java which is after all Android's native language, with lots of documentation and things I could crib off of stackoverflow.
-And I did all the gradle voodoo to get the project building and voila, it was running on Android using a colorku back end written in Frege.
+I made some minor tweaks to my Haskell code so the Frege compiler would be happy with it, and I wrote some code to glue it into the UI code which was written in Java which is after all Android's native language (Kotlin notwithstanding), with lots of documentation and things I could crib off of stackoverflow.
+Then I did all the gradle voodoo to get the project building and voila, it was running on Android using a colorku back end written in Frege.

 ## And you were done.